Just stop it.

 Obama is a democratically elected leader whose campaign elicited unprecedented levels of participation and donations, many from people who had previously been excluded from, or not participated in, the electoral system.

 He is proposing to reform a health care system that many say is broken.

-To link Obama’s proposal and Hitler’s actions two men not only distorts the issue to the point where rational discussion becomes difficult, if not impossible, it also demeans the suffering of Hitler’s victims.
+To link Obama’s proposal and Hitler’s actions not only distorts the issue to the point where rational discussion becomes difficult, if not impossible, it also demeans the suffering of Hitler’s victims.

 We are talking about Elizabeth Dopazo, a Jehovah’s Witness whose father refused to sign the Loyalty Oath and was murdered as a result.

 We are also talking about the Polish people, who suffered greatly at the hands of Hitler’s invading army.

 Ironically, Obama himself, as the child of an African father and a white mother, would likely have been sterilized at the least, and killed at worst, had he lived in Hitler’s Germany.
 These were the actions taken by the Nazi government against the children that resulted from relationships between the black African soldiers, many of whom were brought in from French colonies after the Treaty of Versailles, and white German women.